 French Dip Beef Sandwiches Made from Eye of Round Roast

-We choose to make our French Dip Beef Sandwiches using very thinly sliced eye of round roast.
+We choose to make our French Dip Beef Sandwiches made with very thinly sliced eye of round roast.

 Eye of round roast is very economical to purchase, usually easy to find at the grocer, and because there is no bone in this whole-muscle beef, you can use every single inch of it!